MacKibe/GettingStarted/README.md

 ### How to upload projects to the server using filezilla.

 1. Open up your Filezilla program,enter the details of the server you want to connect to.
-This includes the host name, the username the port number, and password which are provided below.
+This includes the host name, the username the port number, and password.

-#### Server Details for Mutall.

-> Host name : sftp://206.189.207.206
->
-> Username : Mutall
->
-> The password we will provided to you.
->
-> Port: 22

 2. Once you have entered all the required details, click on the "Connect" button to establish a connection to the server.
 3. After you have established a connection, you will see two panes in the FileZilla window.
 The left pane shows the files and folders on your local computer, while the right pane shows the files and folders on the remote server.
 4. To upload files to the server, simply select the files or folders you want to upload in the left pane and then drag them to the desired location in the right pane.
 You can also use the upload button on the toolbar, which looks like an arrow pointing upwards.